Call for Papers

 Best Paper/Poster Awards

-The SAI Conference Awards recognize the authors of the best paper and poster presented at the annual conference.
-Winners receive a trophy and a certificate detailing the award, which are presented during the conference's closing session.
+The SAI Conference Awards recognize the authors of the best paper and poster presented at the conference.
+Winners receive a prize and a certificate detailing the award, which are presented during the conference's closing session.

 Call for Papers - Conference Tracks